Moshe Gaon: Business career

 In 1998, with the establishment of Gaon Holdings, he joined as a board member and served for three years as the chairman of the company's strategic committee, as well as a director and shareholder in Gaon Retail and Trade.

 In 2005, he established the Idea Store, an independent division of the BBR group focusing on providing strategic consulting.
-That year, he founded Xtrip with Erez Braz, a company for adventure tours and self-driving trips in four-wheel drive vehicles and motorcycles around the world.
+That year, he founded Xtrip with Arik Braz, a company for adventure tours and self-driving trips in four-wheel drive vehicles and motorcycles around the world.
 In 2007, Gaon resumed his position as CEO of the Baumann Ber Rivnay Advertising Group.

 In 2008, post his father's death, Gaon became Chairman of B. Gaon Holdings.
 In 2013, Viola Ventures bought the majority share in the holding company.
 A new controlling partnership was formed and Gaon resigned from the positions of chairman and board member.
 Later in 2017, Gaon and his sister Michal rejoined the board of directors of B. Gaon Holdings.
+In May 2025, Kanfei Hagai, owned by Ofer Gilboa, together with the company's CEO Guy Regev, acquired the controlling shares in the company from Viola Group.
+The Gaon family continues to hold shares in the company, and remains part of the controlling shareholders group.

 As of 2024, Gaon is a board member of B. Gaon Holdings as well as board member in its subsidiary company 'Gaon Group' (Middle East Pipes).
 Gaon Group is the leader in flow infrastructures.
 The Group spans a broad range of business areas, including national infrastructures, municipal infrastructures, industrial and construction infrastructures.
 Gaon provides comprehensive, turnkey solutions from the planning stage, the construction stage, and manufacturer warranty throughout the project lifetime.